SV4D: Dynamic 3D Content Generation with Multi-Frame and Multi-View Consistency: Method

-\inlinesection{Inference Sampling Scheme.} Due to memory limitations, we cannot generate all the novel view frames at once when $F > 5$.
-To generate the full $V \Times F$ image matrix with arbitrary length videos during inference, one can naively run the submatrix generation in an auto-regressive manner.
-However, we observe that it often leads to severe artifacts due to error propagation during the generation process.
+\inlinesection{Inference Sampling Scheme.} Due to memory limitations, we cannot generate all the novel view frames at once.
+To generate the full $V \Times F$ image matrix with arbitrary length videos, one can naively run the submatrix generation independently.
+However, we observe that it often leads to severe artifacts due to the inconsistencies between consecutive submatrices.
 Hence, we design a novel sampling scheme to mitigate the issue.
 The proposed sampling scheme is illustrated in \cref{fig:sampling}.
 Note that we only show motion frame extensions here for illustrative purposes.
 We first generate a sparse set of anchor frames with SV4D (\textit{interleaved sampling}) as shown in \cref{fig:sampling} (left).
 Then we use the anchor frames as new reference views to densely sample the remaining frames (\textit{dense sampling}).
 To ensure a smooth transition between consecutive generations, we alternatively use the first (forward) or last (backward) anchor frame for conditioning at each diffusion step, as shown in \cref{fig:sampling} (middle).
-In our experiments (\cref{fig:sampling_compare}), we demonstrate that our sampling scheme can generate novel view videos that are more temporally consistent compared to using an off-the-shelf video interpolation model~\cite{licvpr23amt} to interpolate in between the SV4D-generated anchor frames.
+In experiments (\cref{fig:sampling_compare}), we demonstrate that our sampling scheme can generate novel view videos that are more temporally consistent compared to using an off-the-shelf video interpolation model~\citep{licvpr23amt} to interpolate in between the SV4D-generated anchor frames.

-\inlinesection{Spatio-temporal CFG Scaling.} During inference sampling, SVD uses a linearly increasing scale for classifier-free guidance (CFG) over time (video frame axis) to avoid losing context from the first reference frame.
-SV3D, on the other hand, adopts a triangular CFG scaling (in the view axis) when generating an orbital video around a static 3D object to avoid over-sharpened or over-saturated outputs.
-However, we observe that neither of these CFG scaling schemes suit the spatio-temporal nature in 4D image matrix generation and often cause undesirable artifacts.
-Hence, we propose a novel spatio-temporal CFG scaling which integrates a linearly-increasing scale in the frame axis and a triangular wave in the view axis (linearly increase when moving away from the input view, and linearly decrease when rotating back towards the input view).
-Details can be found in the appendix.